-Our vision for Sevenoaks District is to 'sustain and develop a fair, safe and thriving local economy' and throughout the Council we recognise the importance of high quality and innovative financial management to help us achieve our aims.
+The Council's work is built on excellence, innovation and value for money, and we recognise the importance of high quality and innovative financial management to help us achieve our aims.

 Our 10-year budget framework, introduced in 2011, continues to give us strong foundations to invest in our District.
-Last year we set a budget for 2018/19 that continued to reflect our financial self-sufficiency, having achieved this in 2016/17, ahead of our projected timescale.
+Last year we set a budget for 2019/20 that continued to reflect our financial self-sufficiency, having achieved this in 2016/17, ahead of our projected timescale.
 Then, as of now, we were clear that we would continue to need to make savings but we have continued to invest in assets that help us to generate more of our own income.
 Along with our existing acquisitions, these are already generating strong returns, and helping us to maintain our financial independence.

 We continue to be very proud at the recognition we continue to win from our peers regarding the success of our organisation.
 We were one of the first organisations globally to be awarded Investors in People Platinum in 2015, and retained this status during our reassessment in February 2019.
-In December 2018 we were winners in the Leadership and Management category at the international Investors in People awards in London.
+In December 2019 we were shortlisted as Platinum Employer of the Year, and the award of Leader of the Year went to Dr Pav Ramewal, our Chief Executive.

-The Government is continuing to review how Business Rates income will be distributed in the future and as part of that review, Kent was one of the areas that was successful in bidding to be a Business Rates Retention Pilot area in 2018/19.
-By being part of the pilot, this Council was able to retain an additional £712,000 of Business Rates income which has been transferred to the Budget Stabilisation Reserve for the longer term benefit of the Council.
-However, the future Business Rates distribution method and the financial effect on this Council remains unclear.
+Kent was one of the areas that was successful in bidding to be a Business Rates Retention Pilot area in 2018/19.
+By being part of the pilot, this Council was able to retain an additional £554,000 of Business Rates income which has been transferred to the Budget Stabilisation Reserve for the longer term benefit of the Council.
+However, the future Business Rates distribution method and the financial effect on this Council remains unclear as the Government announced that it had abandoned the planned revaluation of business rates due to take place in 2021, with ministers wanting to ensure businesses have more certainty during the Covid-19 crisis.